 Lovejoy DUI Lawyer – Lovejoy DUI Attorney

-If you were arrested and charged with DUI in Lovejoy or elsewhere in Clayton County, be advised that you or your Lovejoy DUI Lawyer have only ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing.
+If you were arrested and charged with DUI in Lovejoy or elsewhere in Clayton County, be advised that you or your Lovejoy DUI Lawyer have only thirty days from the date of your arrest to file an Administrative License Suspension (ALS) hearing or request for an ignition interlock device.
 This hearing is to prevent your driver's license from being suspended and costs $150 to file.
-If an ALS hearing is not requested, your Georgia driver's license will automatically be suspended.
+If an ALS hearing or interlock device is not requested, your Georgia driver's license will automatically be suspended.

 If you have been charged with refusing the State's chemical test of breath, blood, or urine, your license will be suspended for one full year with no chance for early reinstatement or limited permit to drive to and from work or school.